zzc-1998/NR-3DQA/README.md

 ## Environment settings
 We test the code with Python 3.7 (and higher) on the Windows platform and the code may run on linux as well.

-You should get the h5py package by
+You should get the h5p, pyntcloud, skimage package by

 ```
 pip install h5py

+pip install pyntcloud

+pip install scikit-image
 ```

 And the documentation for h5py can be found at [https://docs.h5py.org/en/stable/].